-With the constantly developing online education world, there are endless degrees that can be completed either mostly or entirely from a distance.
-Even degrees that are considered hands on or are for a specific group of people are emerging online.
-Recently, what is considered the most acclaimed art school in the world, The Juilliard School, began offering their own Music program at the Bachelors level.
+With the constantly developing online education world, there are endless degrees that can be earned either mostly or entirely from a distance.
+Even degrees that are considered hands-on or designed for a specific group of people are emerging online.
+Recently, what many know as the most acclaimed art school in the world, The Juilliard School, began offering its own online music program at the bachelor’s level.

 Related Resource: What is a Bachelor’s Degree?